 This page provides general information about the Rendering tab of the V-Ray Volumetric Grid.

-The V-Ray Volume Grid is able to operate in multiple rendering modes that can be divided into two main branches: volumetric and surfaces.
+The Volume Grid is able to operate in multiple rendering modes that can be divided into two main branches: volumetric and surfaces (Isosurface, Mesh, Ocean Mesh and Cap Mesh).
 The volumetric modes are used for fire and smoke.
+Maya materials can't be used to shade volumetrics, so their shading is described in the Fire , Smoke Color and Smoke Opacity roll-outs.
 The surface modes can be used for some interesting fire-related effects, like freezing flame or cartoon-style smoke.
 Unlike the volumetric modes, surface modes have no dedicated shader; they use the material applied to the Volume Grid.

 Enable Rendering | render – Enables/disables the rendering of the Volume Grid.